clhennessey/alma-change-external-user-notes-from-file/README.md

 structure of the program.
 There are plenty of optional print statements in the program so you can check your user record changes while you use the program.

+If you would like a version of the program without an input file to just work on one record at a time, see my other program at: https://github.com/clhennessey/alma-change-external-user-notes

 This program is based on this code presented at ELUNA Developer's Day Workshop by Jeremy Hobbs, linked here: https://github.com/MrJeremyHobbs/ELUNA-2019-Dev-Days-Alma-Course